Keith Ammon

 Keith Ammon is an American politician.
 He is a member of the New Hampshire House of Representatives, representing the Hillsborough 40th District from 2014 to 2018 and re-elected in 2020.

 Political career

 Ammon served on the New Boston School Board from 2012 to 2015.

 In 2014, he won the District 40 seat in the State House over Democrat Henry Mullaney.
 Ammon was re-elected in 2016 against Democrat Kat McGhee.
 In 2018, he lost the seat to Kat McGhee.
 In 2020, Ammon beat Democrat Ben Ming to again serve District 40.

-In the New Hampshire House of Representatives Ammon serves as the clerk for the Commerce and Consumer Affairs committee.
-He is currently the Assistant Majority Whip.
+In the New Hampshire House of Representatives, Ammon serves on the Commerce and Consumer Affairs committee.
+He is currently the House Majority Floor Leader.
+2021–2022 he was Assistant Majority Whip.

+Ammon is a member of the NH House Freedom Caucus.
+Ammon is the organizer of the N.H.
+Emerging Technology Caucus, "a bipartisan, bicameral caucus guided by a philosophy of Techno-Optimism, [championing] progress and innovation while advocating for thoughtful governance that maximizes societal and economic benefits."
+He also serves as director of the New Boston Republican Committee and the New Boston Taxpayers' Association.